 Push the cuff up to the middle of the forearm and close the Velcro fastener so that the forearm cuff fits the arm snugly.

-Maintain a distance between the forearm cuff and the elbow of at least 2-3 finger widths, and position it so that the small dot marking on the forearm cuff lines up with the middle of the elbow bend.
+Position it so that the small dot marking on the forearm cuff lines up with the middle of the elbow/arm.

 After finding the correct position for the forearm cuff, put the upper arm strap over your elbow and bend your arm.